 A total of 503 students were named to the dean's list for the fall 2009 semester at JCC's Jamestown and Cattaraugus County campuses.
 The students named to the list earned at least a 3.50 average, equal to a B plus or better, in 12 or more semester hours of study.

 Spanish in Guatemala: Explore and Volunteer, a four-credit course that provides participants the opportunity to receive instruction in Spanish and perform career-related volunteer work in Antigua, will be offered May 29 through June 12.

 The cost of the trip, which includes housing, meals, and roundtrip airfare to Guatemala City, is $2,500.
 The first deposit is due March 15.
 To register for the course, or to obtain additional details, contact JCC faculty members Theresa Baginski, 716.338.1159, or Andrea Turton, 716.376.7550.

-Music by the Jazz Mandolin Project will be featured during the opening reception for “Global Vision: Selections from the Permanent Collection” on October 2 in the Weeks Gallery on JCC's Jamestown Campus.
+Music by area groups Babik and Zamira will be featured during the opening reception for “Live, Laugh, and Die: Unraveling Contemporary Culture and Media,” an exhibition of works by Colette Copeland, on January 30 in the Weeks Gallery on JCC's Jamestown Campus.

 Copeland will present an artist's talk at 6:30 p.m.
 The reception begins at 7, featuring hors d'oeuvres, wine and beer tasting, and music by Zamira.
 Babik performs at 8:15.

 JCC is the "Top Performing Public Two-Year College" in New York according to a recent report published by The Chronicle of Higher Education, the nation's leading publication of news and information about colleges and universities.